« Princes Highway, Birregurra Warncoort Station »

 In 1870 the Western Railway Extension League requested to support of the Winchelsea Shire Council for the construction of a railway to Hamilton via Colac.
 By 1874 the railway was being planned and the sitting of Winchelsea and Birregurra stations begun.
 The line opened to Winchelsea in 1876, and the extension to Birregurra was opened on November 1, 1877.
 The line was extended to Colac opening later the same year.

-Birregurra was once the junction of the line towards Forrest.
-The junction was located at the Geelong end of the yard, and faced Colac.
-Construction begun in 1889 and was completed at a cost of 96,000 pounds.
+Construction of the branch line to Forrest begun in 1889 and was completed at a cost of 96,000 pounds.
 It was opened to Deans Marsh on December 19, 1889 and to Forrest on June 5, 1891.
 The line was used by tourists bound for the coastal resorts of Lorne and Apollo Bay.

 Events